Community Wildfire Mitigation Best Practices Toolbox

 - Encourage residents to actively participate.
-Providing free, no-labor mitigation services does little to grow mitigation capacity.
+Providing free, no-labor mitigation services do little to grow mitigation capacity.
 Provide opportunities for participation in all phases of the work.

 - Focus on the positives

-- our actions, even seemingly small can create positive outcomes
+- Our actions, even seemingly small ones can create positive outcomes

 - Set a positive example.
-You can help to adjust attitudes and perceptions by doing work on your property
+You can help adjust attitudes and perceptions by working on your property.

 - Listen closely to the needs and concerns residents have